 And, as an added bonus, it makes the portal a custom area that you collaborated on, rather than something you've forced them into - which you'll see pay off in improved adoption.

 After you get feedback from the client, you can work on changing it to meet their needs.

 You'll notice that each and every client will deviate from the initial templates you pushed from Partner > Content to their own unique services - and that's okay.

-Over time, you'll work directly in each client's tenant to customize things further for them.
-That included adding new tickets, or company-specific articles.
+Over time, you'll work directly with each client's tenant to customize things further for them.
+That included adding new tickets or company-specific articles.